LAOS

 Lack of obligation to share passive infrastructure

-There is no obligation for passive infrastructure sharing in the country to deliver telecom services to end users, and it is not practised in both the mobile and fixed sectors.
+It is reported that Laos has no obligation for passive infrastructure sharing in the country to deliver telecom services to end users.
+However, it is practised in both the mobile and fixed sectors based on commercial agreements.

 Coverage Telecommunications sector